NextWordDev/psychoevals/README.md

-# PsychoEvals
+# PsychoEvals: Prompt Security and Psychometrics Framework for LLMs

-PsychoEvals is a lightweight Python library for evaluating and securing the behavior of large language models (LLMs), such as OpenAI's GPT series.
+PsychoEvals is a lightweight Python library for evaluating and securing the behavior of large language models (LLMs) and agents, such as OpenAI's GPT series.
 The library provides a testing framework that enables researchers, developers, and enthusiasts to better understand, evaluate, and secure LLMs using psychometric tests, security features, and moderation tools.

 🚀 4 Canonical Use Cases